acrolinx/acrolinx-coding-guidance/topics/checking-features.md

 * Uses:
     + Check a batch of documents.
     + Create a dedicated Content Analysis Dashboard for a subset of content.
-    + Manually check your content after updating terminology or guidelines.
+    + Manually check your content after you update terminology or guidelines.
 * Connection:
     + CMS backend connects directly to Acrolinx.
-    + Use an automated SDK.
+    + Use an automation SDK.
 * Authentication:
     + SSO (recommended)
     + API token